Tam Lin Balladry

 Take holy water in thy left hand,

-- She 's taen her mantle her about,
+And throw it on every side.' - She's taen her mantle her about,

 A cane into her hand,